dortania/OpenCore-Legacy-Patcher/docs/BOOT.md

 Now you can reboot your machine.
 OCLP is now the default boot option!
 :::

-Now that you've loaded OpenCore, select Install macOS:
+Now that you've loaded OpenCore, "select Install macOS":

 * This will be the OpenCore Picker